Sefton Local Safeguarding Children Board (LSCB) - Published Arrangements

-Sefton LSCB Independent Chair must publish an annual report on the effectiveness of child safeguarding and promoting the welfare of children in the local area.
-The report should provide a rigorous and transparent assessment of the performance and effectiveness of local services.
+Sefton LSCB publishes an annual report on the effectiveness of child safeguarding and promoting the welfare of children in the local area.

-Sefton LSCB has a sub group (Practice Review Panel) which oversees and quality assures SCRs undertaken by the Board, and provides advice on whether the criteria for conducting a review have been met.
-The sub group has developed local procedures for Serious Case Reviews in conjunction with Working Together to Safeguard Children (DfE).
-Any professional or agency may refer a case to the LSCB if the criteria is met for a SCR.
-The independent chair makes the decision of whether to instigate a SCR.
+Sefton LSCB has a sub group (Practice Review Group) which oversees and quality assures reviews undertaken by the Board, and provides advice on whether the criteria for conducting a review have been met.

 Learning & Improvement Framework (LIF)